 It's only natural to want to bring something back home to remember your time in Kraków, and buying gifts for those that didn't make the trip with you is an easy (and often expected) way to suggest that you were thinking of them while throwing back those pints.
 So what to buy that’s patently Polish?
 In Kraków it’s incredibly easy to pick up last minute gifts thanks to the fact that there’s a souvenir gallery right in the middle of the market square, known as the Sukiennice, or Cloth Hall.
 A stroll through the stalls is a requisite experience itself, and will quickly inform you of what the most popular local items are, but there are plenty of alternatives to be aware of.
 Here is our list of the city's top souvenirs and local gifts - all of which are uniquely Polish, if not Cracovian in origin - including info on where to find them.

 Nothing says, 'I've been to Poland' like a suitcase of vodka.
 The Poles have been distilling and draining vodka since the early Middle Ages, and Poland can make a legitimate claim as the spirit's primordial homeland.
 As such, you should put it on your souvenir list, even if it's not to your taste.
 Belvedere and Chopin are the elite clear brands you'll find in fancy gift sets, but don't miss unique flavoured vodkas like Żubrówka (bison grass vodka), Krupnik (herbal honey vodka) and Żołądkowa Gorzka (bitter stomach vodka).
-There are also dozens more, including every fruit flavour imaginable, so make sure you've done some taste-tasting while in town before hitting the duty-free shop at the airport; you can also find some of these brands available to order online through our shop.
+There are also dozens more, including every fruit flavour imaginable, so make sure you've done some taste-tasting while in town before hitting the duty-free shop at the airport.

 Honey vodka isn't the only golden nectar in town, there's also plenty of amber.
 Though far from the Baltic Sea from which it hails, Kraków was a major stop on the Amber Road and you’ll find beautiful jewellery made from this fossilised resin all over the Old Town.
 Come back from PL without bringing baby some Baltic Gold and you've booked yourself a stint in the doghouse.
 Browse the stalls of the Cloth Hall, where prices are surprisingly competitive, or stroll down ul.
 Grodzka, where you'll find numerous amber galleries, including our fave, World of Amber.